devp1512/FINA4350-WSB-Sentiment-and-Stock-Returns/Blog Posts/blog_Dev.md

 ### Homogeneous Data

-For homogeneous data, I split them based on percentiles, namely the 20th, 40th, 60th and 80th, forming five categories altogether.
+For homogeneous data, I split them based on percentiles, namely the 20th, 40th, 60th, and 80th, forming five categories altogether.
 Data that fell into the highest category had their scores multiplied by 1.5.
 Each following category had decreasing increments of 0.25 in their multipliers, with the scores in the lowest category only being multiplied by 0.5.
-This means that post that most agreed with (high upvote ratio) would have their sentiment scores magnified; while highly unpopular posts would have theirs diminished.
+This means that posts which most agreed with (high upvote ratio) would have their sentiment scores magnified; while highly unpopular posts would have theirs diminished.
 The functions that are used to achieve this are defined below.

 ```python
 # Obtains the percentiles for homogeneous data